thagberg/programming-challenge/README.md

 ### Basic Usage

  1. Make changes to the code
- 2. Build the project by running:
+ 2. Build the project and keep watching for code changes, by running:

+        npm run watch

+ 3. Run the app

-        npm run build
+        npm run exe

- 3. See your changes
+ 4. Change your code, make sure there are no errors in the terminal
+ 5. Reload your code Command/Control+R (or use the menu: View -> Reload)
+ 6. Debug code via View -> Toggle DevTools

 ### Advanced Usage